gsliwoski/cast_variant/README.md

 chain, peptide, domain, repeat, coiled coil, coiled-coil region, compositional bias, non-standard residue, alternative sequence, natural variant, mutagenesis, mutagenesis site, sequence uncertainty, sequence conflict, non-adjacent residues, non-terminal residues, helix, turn, beta strand, strand, sequence variant, splice variant, compositionally biased region, zinc finger region, non-standard amino acid, non-terminal residue, topological domain, region, region of interest, non-consecutive residues

 Note: for any features that are defined by start and end residues, all residues in between are flagged.
 Disulfide bonds are flagged for both cysteines involved.

+### Custom local models

+If user wants to map to any local models not part of SWISSMODEL, must list all models (one per line) in a TAB delimited file in format

+Transcript1  Full_model_path1.pdb
+Transcript1  Full_model_path2.pdb
+Transcript2  Full_model_path3.pdb

+Note this hasn't been thoroughly tested but has worked so far.

 ### Results